mvolkmann/blog/src/swift/WeatherKit.md

    1. Enter a profile name (could use the app name).
    1. Click the "Generate" button.
    1. Click the "Download" button.
+   1. In the Finder, open the "Downloads" directory.
    1. Double-click the downloaded `.mobileprovision` file to install the profile.

 1. In Xcode, click the top entry in the Navigator.
-1. Select the target that will use WeatherKit.
+1. For each target that will use WeatherKit.

+   1. Select the target.
    1. Click the "Signing & Capabilities" tab.
    1. Click the "+" in the upper-left.
+   1. Verify that the correct Team is selected.
    1. Find WeatherKit and double-click it.

-It may be necessary to wait a half hour before trying to use WeatherKit from an app.
+Wait around 30 minutes for the WeatherKit service to be enabled for your app.

 I got the errors "Mescal Failed",
 "Error Domain=WeatherDaemon.WDSJWTAuthenticatorService.Errors", and
-"Encountered an error when fetching weather data subset" when I tried immediately.
+"Encountered an error when fetching weather data subset" when I ran the app.

 See this {% aTargetBlank "https://developer.apple.com/forums/thread/710839",
 "forum post" %}.